juji-io/datalevin/doc/limits.md

   Clojure-hosting runtimes is possible, since bindings for LMDB exist in almost all major languages and are available on most platforms.

-* Expect some native dependencies: libc, libomp, and libmvec.
+* Expect certain native dependencies on the system. mainly libc.
+Others are bundled in the release jar.